mil167/FFBEWiki/README.md

 12/21/2018 - King Mog Farming Event: Winter Mayhem - Christmas 2018 banner data has been uploaded into the database.

 12/28/2018 - Heartless: Guard Armor - Kingdom Hearts collab banner data has been uploaded into the database.

+1/11/2018 - King Mog Farming Event: Gaea's Cliff - FF7 banner data has been uploaded into the database.